danivegamx/danivegamx/README.md

 I'm a *software engineer* with 8 years of experience.
 TBH I have gone through lot of stuff, but I specialize (I think) in JavaScript, React and Node.

-- 🔭 I’m currently working on Salesrofce Cloud Commerce projects
+- 🔭 I’m currently working on Salesforce Cloud Commerce projects
 - 🌱 I’m currently learning Cloud Technologies
 - 💬 Ask me about anything.
 We can google together
 - 📫 How to reach me: @danivegamx, ingdanivega@gmail.com